Series Funding Meaning, Seed to Series C

 What series funding means

 Series funding is the progression of institutional startup financings after the earliest phase of company formation.
 Founders usually talk about pre-seed, seed, Series A, Series B, Series C, and so on.
 The naming is simple.
 The real shift is that every round raises the bar for traction, financial hygiene, investor expectations, and fundraising execution.
+If you are asking what are series funding rounds, the short answer is that they are staged financing events tied to company maturity, investor diligence, and ownership change.

 What founders usually underestimate